-38. Segment information
+41. Segment information

-For management purposes, the Bank is organised into three operating segments based on products and services.
+For management purposes, the Group is organised into three operating segments based on products and services.

-Retail banking- Handling individual and small and micro legal entity customers deposits, and providing consumer loans, overdrafts, credit cards facilities and small and micro loans.
+Retail banking- Handling individual customers deposits, and providing consumer loans, overdrafts, credit cards facilities and small and micro loans.

 Corporate banking- Handling loans and other credit facilities and deposit and current accounts for corporate and institutional customers.